back-me-up-scotty/ClawCut/README.md

 There is no guarantee that ClawCut will work in every configuration or with future OpenClaw updates.
 It is very likely that this is not the case.
-ClawCut therefore depends on the community for its further development.
+ClawCut therefore relies on the community to continue developing and keep pace with Open Claw's rapid update cycles.

 ---